- Chart

 Investment Approach and Strategy

-Strategy: The ETF aims to track the MSCI Japan Small Cap Index.
+Strategy: The ETF aims to track a specific index, the MSCI Japan Small Cap Index, employing a full replication strategy where possible.

-Composition The ETF primarily holds stocks of small-capitalization companies based in Japan.
+Composition The ETF primarily holds stocks of small-capitalization companies listed on Japanese stock exchanges.

 Market Position